learnable-content/Laravel-5/README.md

 </html>
 ```

 When we return a view like before we do `return view('posts');` which means we should have file called `resources/views/posts.blade.php`.
-Inside of this file there is no need to redo the layout again we can just use the html from the main layout.
+Here there is no need to redo the layout code again as we will be extending that code.
 This looks like the following:

 ```
 @extends('layouts.master')